kjschmidlab/GGoutlieR/paper/paper.md

 ### Outlier identification

 For demonstration, we used the genotypic and passport data of the global barley landrace collection of 1,661 accessions from the IPK genebank [@milner2019genebank; @konig2020bridge].
-The full analysis of the barley dataset with `GGoutlieR` is available in the vignette (GITLAB_LINK).
+The full analysis of the barley dataset with `GGoutlieR` is available in the vignette (https://gitlab.com/kjschmid/ggoutlier/vignettes/outlier_detection.pdf).
 Outliers were identified using the `ggoutlier` function.
 The function `summary_ggoutlier` was then used to obtain a summary table of outliers by taking the output of `ggoutlier`.